-The reason that as long as it doesn’t affect their weight, it should be fine to eat.
+The truth is, however, that as long as it doesn’t affect their weight, it should be fine to eat.

 Unfortunately, regular consumption of junk food has a high correlation with obesity.

-This is simply because of the number of calories, sugar and simple carbs in junk foods.
+This is simply because of the number of calories and the amount of sugar and simple carbs in junk foods.

-In fact, the average junk food meal is twice as many calories as your average healthy meal.
+In fact, the average junk food meal contains twice as many calories as your average healthy meal!

 Excess calories lead to weight gain.
-To make it simple, if you ingest more calories than you burn, you will gain weight.
+To make it simple, if you ingest more calories than you burn, you’ll likely gain weight.